-- Quoted in an article entitled, "Coronavirus Shifts Tax Deadlines for Remote Sellers," published in Bloomberg Law on March 24, 2020
+- Quoted in an article entitled, "Coronavirus Shifts Tax Deadlines for Remote Sellers," Bloomberg Law, March 24, 2020

-- Quoted in an article entitled, "Lobbyists for Amazon, Walmart and other big businesses are writing a law to collect Florida sales tax online," published on September 25, 2019 in the Orlando Sentinel
+- Quoted in an article entitled, "Lobbyists for Amazon, Walmart and other big businesses are writing a law to collect Florida sales tax online," Orlando Sentinel, September 25, 2019

-- Guest Columnist of an article entitled, “INSIGHT: Florida Corporate Income Tax Credits Help Recipients and Taxpayers Through New Law,” published in Bloomberg Tax, April 2, 2019
+- Guest Columnist of an article entitled, “INSIGHT: Florida Corporate Income Tax Credits Help Recipients and Taxpayers Through New Law,” Bloomberg Tax, April 2, 2019

-- Guest columnist of an article entitled, “Florida Tax Exemptions Are Available for Solar Farms,” published in i4 Business magazine, January 2019
+- Guest columnist of an article entitled, “Florida Tax Exemptions Are Available for Solar Farms,” i4 Business magazine, January 2019

 - The 2016 Amendments to the APA: Say Goodbye to United Wisconsin – and More, Florida Bar Journal, Volume 90, Number 9, September – October 2016 (co-author)

 - Sales Tax Building for Real Property Contractors, Florida CPA Today, May – June 2009